The Python while Loop

 The while loop is Python’s tool for indefinite iteration.
 Unlike a for loop, which runs a set number of times, a while loop continues to execute a block of code as long as a specified condition remains True.

-You use a while loop when you don’t know in advance how many times you need to repeat an action.
-Think of it as telling your program, “Keep doing this until something changes.”
+You use a while loop when you do not know in advance how many times you need to repeat an action.
+Think of it as telling your program: “Keep doing this action until something changes!”

 Basic Syntax